darkskydev/notes/README.md

 export default DangerButton;
 ```

-Be aware of the [difference between default and named exports](http://stackoverflow.com/questions/36795819/react-native-es-6-when-should-i-use-curly-braces-for-import/36796281#36796281).
+Be aware of the [difference between default and noteSubjectd exports](http://stackoverflow.com/questions/36795819/react-native-es-6-when-should-i-use-curly-braces-for-import/36796281#36796281).
 It is a common source of mistakes.

 We suggest that you stick to using default imports and exports when a module only exports a single thing (for example, a component).
 That’s what you get when you use `export default Button` and `import Button from './Button'`.

 Named exports are useful for utility modules that export several functions.
-A module may have at most one default export and as many named exports as you like.
+A module may have at most one default export and as many noteSubjectd exports as you like.

 Learn more about ES6 modules: